TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 Firebase is a technology platform made by Google, which provides a platform to host websites.
 The Misinformation Game makes use of Firebase for its hosting, authentication, and data storage.
-Therefore, to host your instance of the Misinformation Game, you will need to create your own Firebase instance to host the game.
+Therefore, to host your instance of The Misinformation Game, you will need to create your own Firebase instance to host the game.
 A Google account is required in order to use Firebase.
 If you do not have a Google account, you can create one at [https://accounts.google.com/signup/v2/webcreateaccount](https://accounts.google.com/signup/v2/webcreateaccount).